 Checking Back to Receive the Ball

-There's an art to checking back to receive the ball.
-It's subtle but it's an art.
-The best players make it look like nothing, but the truth is it is something they have perfected after years of playing.
+There’s an art to checking back to receive the ball.
+It’s subtle but it’s an art.
+The best soccer players make it look like nothing, but the truth is it is something they have perfected after years of playing.
 Part of checking back to the ball is finding and creating space.
-The best players create their own space but dragging the defender who's marking them away from the space they want to check into.
+The best players create their own space but dragging the defender who’s marking them away from the space they want to check into.
 It could just be a little five-yard jog away from where they want the ball.
 And then darting back to receive the ball.
 Or it keep be walking away from the crowd to find space and then darting behind the defensive line to receive a through ball.
 It’s about timing your run and also having a good understanding with your teammates.
 Paul Pogba is very good as hitting these long balls right to the feet of players who are then one on one with the keeper.

 The Dummy Turn

 If the ball is played at the right pace and you think the defender is too close to you, you can let the ball run through your legs and turn and beat your opponent to the ball.
 Also, if you know your teammate is behind you and open, you can let the ball run through your legs and go through to your teammate, and they then can play the ball to back to you – much like a give and go.

 This is very effective for forwards to learn.
 The ball can be played to the forward who’s checking back, who lets it run through his or her legs or just lets the ball go by them and quickly turns to get the ball back from the deeper forward who is posting up.